anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 ## **_There are two types of dependencies:_**
 ### _Dev Dependencies_
-- It is generally required in a deveopment phase
+- It is generally required in a development phase

 #### _Normal Dependencies_
 - Normal Dependencies are used in production